 - 1. The total Token Cost of switches stacked must not exceed 32. - 2.
 The total switch count of switches stacked in a ring topology cannot exceed 12. - 3.
-The total switch count of switches stacked in a star topology cannot exceed 6 + 1.
+The total switch count of switches stacked in a star topology cannot exceed 6+1.

-NOTE: The total token cost of switches in a switch stack cannot exceed 32.
-Surpassing this token cost limitation will result in failure of the Switch stack and render the switches in it inoperable.
+TE: The total tores of switches in a switch stack cannot exceed.
+Surpassing this cost limitation will result in failure of the Switch stack and render the switches in it inoperable.

-Introduction to Switch Management
+Introduction To Switch Management

-Management Options Web-based Management Interface SNMP-Based Management Managing User Accounts Command Line Console Interface through the Serial Port Connecting the Console Port (RS-232 DCE) First Time Connecting to the Switch Password Protection SNMP Settings IP Address Assignment Connecting Devices to the Switch
+Management Options Web-based Management Interface SNMP-Based Management Managing User Accounts Command Line Console Interface Through The Serial Port Connecting the Console Port (RS-232 DCE) First Time Connecting to The Switch Password Protection SNMP Settings IP Address Assignment Connecting Devices to the Switch